 The big question is… if we switch human representatives for virtual personas, do consumer attitudes remain the same?
 Does business adoption maintain the same level of enthusiasm?

-Only the latest chatbot statistics can tell us!
+Only the latest chatbot stats can tell us!

-So, let’s have a look at chatbot stats that focus on how consumers perceive and judge this slightly futuristic turn of events.
+So, let’s have a look at bot stats that focus on how consumers perceive and judge this slightly futuristic turn of events.

 However, let’s do so constructively.